Do you want to make sure your company stays prepared for any risks it might face?

 Next, gather as much information about your current situation as possible.

 Risks can come from both external sources and internal ones.
 The external ones may not always be in your control, but the internal ones might be a bit more avoidable.
 As a leader, you need to prevent external risks while eliminating internal ones.

 Internal risks usually come about when employees don’t have the adequate resources to perform their tasks.
-This could take the form of not hiring the people with the right training.
-It could also come from not providing them with the right tools to get their jobs done.
+This could take the form of not hiring the right people, failing to do a criminal history background check or ensuring they have the right training.
+It could also come from not providing them with the right tools such as safety training videos to get their jobs done safely.

 Overworking employees can also pose a risk; exhausted workers are more likely to make costly mistakes.

 So, when you assess your current situation, get feedback from your workers.
 Do they understand the tasks they’re being asked to do?
 Do they feel like you could provide them with any additional resources?

 Did you know that your suppliers usually have risk management plans as well?